Kiel-Hyre/gdsc-plm-backend-02/README.md

 ## GDSC-PLM-BACKEND-02

-## BACKEND ACTIVITY 04
+## DEV

-- This is just an extra feature wherein there is an api that allows of user creation.
-- Upon success login them to the system.
+- This is where all features being PR tooks place.